umdevelopera/um-optimize/README.md

 `git clone --branch=main git@github.com:umdevelopera/um-optimize.git um-optimize`

 Once the plugin is cloned, enter your site admin dashboard and go to _wp-admin > Plugins > Installed Plugins_.
-Find the "Ultimate Member - Optimize" plugin and click the "Activate" link.
+Find the "Ultimate Member - Optimize and Color" plugin and click the "Activate" link.

 ### How to install from ZIP archive

-You can install the plugin from this [ZIP file](https://drive.google.com/file/d/1DCro3M0qR4pUzx4SgHVNun0_c0V9Rq-x/view) as any other plugin.
+You can install the plugin from this [ZIP file](https://drive.google.com/file/d/1psJ8dKJSY3qsFe2Limw0NNdtOw3kDq4G/view) as any other plugin.
 Follow [this instruction](https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin).

 ## How to use